 Pairing your device is how you link your smartphone or device to your online banking profile.

 Set up is easy.
-When the time comes the EBS Authenticator App will be available in the Apple or Play Store.
+The EBS Authenticator App is available in the Apple and Play Store.
+Click here to download the App.
 Simply download the App to your smartphone or device and login with your Customer ID and Personal Access Code (PAC).
 Then you’ll be asked to enter your 6-digit one time code to pair your device to your online banking profile.
 You are now set up for SCA (Strong Customer Authentication).

 Once you are set up, each time you login to online banking we will send a push notification to your paired device, that way we will be able to confirm that it’s really you accessing your accounts online.